By Cheri Sicard

 The shade of the interior wood is lighter than it used to be—and lighter in small spaces is a good thing to make spaces appear larger.
 However, in the video, he says he really likes how the gray wall fabric goes with the light-colored wood.
 Personally, I’m not so sold and think there could have been more aesthetically pleasing combos.
 But that’s just me.
 I also think the wood color and the floor color clash, so color me unimpressed with the new interior décor.

-The kitchen also features some new changes, including the new Furrion vent hood over the stove.
+The kitchen also features some changes, including the new Furrion vent hood over the stove.
 The old vent used to vent outside, but there is no longer an outside vent hole as the Furrion vent works with a charcoal filter.
 The two-burner Greystone cooktop is another new addition, as is the stainless steel sink.

 While it may be deep, the sink is far too tiny to be practical for my taste.
 I could not imagine having to wash a load of dishes, let alone pots and pans, in there.